aws-samples/aws-batch-comp-infrastructure-sample/README.md

 If you encounter difficulties with the debugging process, please email us at: [sv-comp-2020@amazon.com](mailto:sv-comp-2020@amazon.com) and we will walk you through the process.

-## Building the AWS Batch Pipeline
+## Building the AWS Batch Pipeline that will run the solver

 The next step is to build the Batch environment that will run the solver.
 This is relatively straightforward, and a script is provided to construct the batch environment.